 I am the husbandman of my little garden and as much as possible I want to be in charge.
 Of course, I want to work with nature and grow organically.
 There are many things about nature I can’t control (Pests, Weather, etc).
 But where I put my plants is under my control and if I didn’t put it there then it is a weed!

 Volunteer Plants Promote poor crop rotation

 Quite often (not always) volunteer plants come up in the same spot (or close to it) as the parent plant was growing the year before.
-By letting a volunteer plant grow in the same spot as it’s parent did you deplete the soil of nutrients and encourage disease build up and pest problems.
+By letting a volunteer plant grow in the same spot as its parent you deplete the soil of nutrients and encourage disease build-up and pest problems.

 Any spot in your garden shouldn’t see the same family of plants for at least 4 years.
 Letting volunteers grow breaks that rule.

 Let’s say for example I plant carrots in a spot where later a volunteer tomato plant comes up.
 If I let the tomato grow it will shade the growing carrots and its roots will rob space, water, and nutrients from the carrots.

 Hmm . . . . does that sound familiar?
 Yep, that sounds just like what a WEED does!!

 You never know what you’re going to get

 Even if you only grow heirloom or open-pollinated plants, cross-pollination will happen!
-Cucumbers cross with zucchini, butternut squash crosses with pumpkins, two different types of tomatoes will cross with each other, etc. That volunteer squash plant could easily be a pumpkinini, or a buttercumber or some other type of FREAK!
+Cucumbers cross with zucchini, butternut squash cross with pumpkins, two different types of tomatoes will cross with each other, etc. That volunteer squash plant could easily be a pumpkinini, or a buttercumber, or some other type of FREAK!

 And don’t even get me started on hybrid plants!
 You have no idea what you are going to get with volunteer plants from hybrids!